 - FAQs

-- Get Your Free Consultation From Pennsylvania Food Poisoning Lawyers
+- Get a Free Pennsylvania Food Poisoning Lawsuit Evaluation With Our Lawyers

 In America, an estimated 48 million people, or one in six, contract some form of food poisoning annually, with about 128,000 requiring hospitalization due to unsafe food. – Centers for Disease Control and Prevention.